 And be sure to upload the new Fansided APP so you never have to miss another “Eyes” piece again… Which is nice…

-Tags: Brad Boyes Casey Cizikas ERIK KARLSSON Evgeni Nabokov Featured HOCKEY Islanders JASON SPEZZA John Tavares Lubomir Visnovsky Matt Martin Matt Moulson New York Islanders NHL Ottawa Senators PAUL MACLEAIN Playoffs Popular Radek Martinek Senators Stanley Cup Playoffs Thomas Hickey
+Tags: Brad Boyes Casey Cizikas ERIK KARLSSON Evgeni Nabokov HOCKEY Islanders JASON SPEZZA John Tavares Lubomir Visnovsky Matt Martin Matt Moulson New York Islanders NHL Ottawa Senators PAUL MACLEAIN Playoffs Radek Martinek Senators Stanley Cup Playoffs Thomas Hickey